hlotze/pgn2tex/README.md

 - run the Python script `run_pgn2tex.py`; its will generate TeX files only
 - install a TeX Live with its editor's TeX Maker or TeX Works
 - use your prefered TeX editor (TeX Maker, TeX Works, others) and generate the PDF file from a TeX file
-- or use batch mode aka 'hatless' command `latexmk --gg -pdf` within your `TEX/` folder at the console promt
+- or use batch mode aka 'hatless' command `latexmk --gg -pdf` within your `TEX/` folder at the console prompt

 ## Open item
 - [x] add ECO Opening diagram to each game's TeX